 In 2007 Monty moved to Roussillon in France to film Château Monty, the first observational TV documentary on biodynamic wine-growing as he made 6,000 bottles of red wine from Carignan grapes.
 In 2014 he was filmed again, this time making Monty’s Pet Nat, England’s first Pétillant Natural fizz from biodynamic Chardonnay grapes grown by Albury Vineyard in Surrey near London.

 Monty writes the entries on Biodynamic, organic, and natural wine for Jancis Robinson MW & Julia Harding MW’s Oxford Companion to Wine.
-His book on Biodynamic Gardening (Dorling Kindersley, 2015) was called “a new step forward for biodynamics” by the global centre for biodynamic research, the Goetheanum in Switzerland.
+His book on Biodynamic Gardening (Dorling Kindersley, 2015) was called “a new step forward for biodynamics” by the centre for biodynamic research, the Goetheanum in Switzerland.
+It has been published in five languages.

 Monty is Decanter’s World Wine Awards head tasting judge for Tuscany, where his Italian partner Silvana and their son, Arthur, live.
 His photography has featured in leading international wine magazines and in Hugh Johnson’s Pocket Wine Guide.
 His other books on wine include Monty Waldin’s Best Biodynamic Wines (Floris, 2013), and wine travel guides on Bordeaux (2005) and Tuscany (2006).